How does Rest Less make money

 Chawton House is a Grade II listed Elizabethan manor house, library, and gardens.
 Chawton’s Library is the research of The Centre for the Study of Early Women’s Writing, 1600-1830, and houses a unique collection of early women’s writing.
 The house also has strong connections with famous novelist Jane Austen, whose brother Edward once owned the property.

-Visitors are able to enjoy the 400-year-old ‘Great House’ Austen referred to in her letters, relax in the tranquil gardens, and feel inspired by the lives and work of the female writers who worked there.
-Other features include the exact table that Austen dined at with her family, and the beautiful Walled Garden which was built by Edward.
+Visitors can enjoy the 400-year-old ‘Great House’ Austen referred to in her letters, relax in the tranquil gardens, and feel inspired by the lives and work of the female writers who worked there.
+Other features include the exact table that Austen dined at with her family, and the beautiful Walled Garden, built by Edward.

-In addition, there are also various exhibitions, garden tours, children’s workshops, evening talks, and conferences available to enjoy.
+In addition, various exhibitions, garden tours, children’s workshops, evening talks, and conferences are also available to enjoy.

 5. Mount Stuart, Isle of Bute

-Mount Stuart is a 19th century country house built in the Gothic Revival style on the East Coast of the Isle of Bute in Scotland.
-The house was designed in the late 1870s by Sir Robert Rowand Anderson for the 3rd Marquess of Bute, after the original house built in 1719 had burnt down in 1877.
+Mount Stuart is a 19th-century country house built in the Gothic Revival style on the East Coast of the Isle of Bute in Scotland.
+The house was designed in the late 1870s by Sir Robert Rowand Anderson for the 3rd Marquess of Bute, after the original house built in 1719 burnt down in 1877.

 Mount Stuart was the first home in Scotland to be lit by electricity.
 The house is an award-winning attraction, largely due to its magnificent Victorian Gothic architecture and style, and its 300-acre backdrop of beautifully landscaped gardens.